-Many ancient cultures believed that astrology had deep ties with medicine – from ancient Greece and Ayurvedic traditions of India, to Traditional Herbal Medicine practices of China.
+Many ancient cultures believed that astrology had deep ties with medicine – from ancient Greece and the Ayurvedic traditions of India, to the Traditional Herbal Medicine practices of China.

-Because astrology has the capacity to map out how energy manifests physically, many ancient astrologers used this knowledge of how energy flows in the body, how it can be stimulated or how it moves blockages in order to treat people who were sick.
+Because astrology has the capacity to map out how energy manifests physically, many ancient astrologers used this knowledge of how energy flows in the body, how it can be stimulated, or how it moves blockages to treat people who were sick.

-Many ancient texts are overflowing with the advice given by astrologers to kings about how they should treat the sick or injured by employing particular healing techniques that involved celestial phenomena of lunar cycles, eclipses and planetary movements.
+Many ancient texts are overflowing with advice given by astrologers to kings about how they should treat the sick or injured by employing particular healing techniques that involved celestial phenomena of lunar cycles, eclipses, and planetary movements.